 Product upgrade (Feb 4 '13) — Audiobook version now available.
 See the announcement for more information.

 Minor update (Dec 7 '12, section #2.3) — Added some fun stuff and context about bad anatomy.
-See section #2.3, You and your iliotibial band: so is it a tendon or what?
+See section #2.3, So is it a tendon or what?
+IT bands are special.

 Expanded (Nov 29 '12, section #5.14) — Added much more detailed self-help information for trigger points.
 See section #5.14, Trigger point massage for your hips, glutes & quads.